Skip to main content

 Become a Monthly Donor!

 Wild Lands Protectors is our name for monthly sustaining members.
 Make an impact by helping to fund strong and effective Broads initiatives throughout the year.
 Commit to a monthly donation of $10 or more and you’ll join over 200+ like-minded individuals.
-Plus, when your giving reaches $100, you’ll a receive limited-edition, collectible t-shirt designed by a member.
+Plus, when your giving reaches $100, you’ll receive a limited-edition, collectible 2025 member t-shirt designed by 10-year-old Broads fan Evelyn C., who—in true Broads fashion—enjoys hiking, climbing boulders, getting dirty, and exploring nature!

 Benefits to Being a Broads Wild Lands Protector